sascommunities/sas-global-forum-2020/demos/SD403-Gaines-ImageClassification/README.md

 # Image Classification Using SAS&reg;
 Learn how to develop SAS&reg; code for training a deep learning model for image classification.
 The demo shows how the new Load Images task (in SAS&reg; Viya&reg; 3.5 / SAS&reg; Studio 5.2) can jump-start the code development for training an image classifier using SAS code.
 The example covers the end-to-end process, from loading your images to creating an analytic model store that you can use to put the model into production.

+A [video](https://www.youtube.com/watch?v=_9ywlGrG5fU&list=PLVV6eZFA22QyaxYBynL-1Btk-nIMKmOqY) of this super demo is available on YouTube, and a [companion article](https://communities.sas.com/t5/SAS-Communities-Library/How-to-Develop-SAS-Code-to-Train-a-Deep-Learning-Model-for-Image/ta-p/663322) is available on SAS Communities.

 ## Prerequisites
 To use the following materials, you need access to a SAS&reg; Cloud Analytic Services (CAS) server that has a license for [SAS&reg; Visual Data Mining & Machine Learning](https://www.sas.com/en_us/software/visual-data-mining-machine-learning.html).
 For more information on free software trials of SAS Viya, visit the [SAS Trials website](https://www.sas.com/en_us/trials.html).